Skip to Content

 Academics

 USAC's partnership with Universidade Católica Portuguesa (UCP) provides you with a wide array of academic options.
-Students can choose from a range of undergraduate courses taught in English, offered within the Faculty of Human Sciences and the Católica Lisbon School of Business and Economics.
+Students can choose from a range of undergraduate courses taught in English offered within the Faculty of Human Sciences and a maximum of two courses from the Católica Lisbon School of Business and Economics.
 Courses are subject to availability and approval of prerequisites which are determined by the host university.
 Students can enroll in 24-30 ECTS per semester, which is typically 4-5 courses total and equivalent to 12-15 U.S. semester credits.
 The Católica Lisbon School of Business and Economics at UCP is AACSB and EQUIS accredited.

-UCP also offers a variety of courses taught in Portuguese, in addition to the ones listed below, which are only suitable for students with advanced Portuguese language skills.
-Please note that each course listed below is typically offered either in the fall or the spring semester, not both.
+UCP also offers a variety of courses taught in Portuguese, which are only suitable for students with advanced Portuguese language skills.

 Areas of Study at Universidade Católica Portuguesa (subject to change):